 Breakfast is taken in the light-filled conservatory on the first floor.
-An extensive buffet is laid out along a purpose-built dresser: fruit salad, home-made cake and waffles, toast and brioche, proper preserves and the most delicious pineapple, ginger and lemon juice.
-A hot option of scrambled eggs, bacon, tomato and mushrooms sits beside a Continental selection of smoked Ardennes ham and Maredsous cheese.
+An extensive buffet is laid out along a purpose-built dresser: fruit salad, home-made cake and waffles, toast and brioche, proper preserves and the most delicious fresh orange juice.
+A hot option of scrambled eggs, bacon and tomato sits beside a Continental selection of smoked Ardennes ham and Maredsous cheese.

-No other meals are served, although the useful honesty bar, Made in Bar & Market (open until 11pm), has a large selection of beers, wines, soft drinks and hot beverages, plus snacks such as crisps, biscuits and Belgian chocolates.
+No other meals are served, although the useful honesty bar, Made in Bar & Market (open 24 hours), has a large selection of beers, wines, soft drinks and hot beverages, plus snacks such as crisps, biscuits and Belgian chocolates.

 You've plenty of places for eating out nearby.
-Just off Avenue Louise is a small pedestrian street with a wide range of cuisines down its length - we ate Italian there.
+Just off Rue Américaine is a small pedestrian street with a wide range of cuisines down its length - we ate at La Quincaillerie.
 We also devoured a fabulous pile of moules-frites (from the 30 variations on the menu) at quintessentially Belgian Le Chou de Bruxelles, just a minute walk from Made in Louise.

 Brussels is an easy city to navigate and there's enough to keep restless kids occupied for a long weekend, from museums to parks to the famous Manneken Pis statue.
 And of course there are frites, chocolat and waffle vans on every street corner…